kubernetes/website/docs/admin/federation/kubefed.md

 of the secret is also derived from the cluster name.

-However, the name of a secret object in Kubernetes should conform to the subdomain name specification described in RFC 1123.
-If this isn't case, you can pass the secret name to `kubefed join` using the `--secret-name` flag.
+However, the name of a secret object in Kubernetes should conform to the DNS subdomain name specification described in [RFC 1123](https://tools.ietf.org/html/rfc1123).
+If this isn't the case, you can pass the secret name to `kubefed join` using the `--secret-name` flag.
 For example, if the cluster name is `noldor` and the secret name is `11kingdom`, you can join the cluster by
 running: